nicopap/cuicui/design_doc/rich_text.md

 ### Bindings

 Remember *dynamic modifiers*.
 Since they are not getting their value from the definition of the `RichText`, they must be taking it from somewhere else.
-Where you ask?
+Where, you ask?
 The bindings!
-Let's take a look at its definition:
+Let's take a look at their definition:

 ```rust
 pub type Bindings = HashMap<&'static str, Box<dyn Modify>>;